Free online access to quality health information is nothing short of amazing, but it does create an unfortunate problem.

-- We don’t know what to look for and what physical sensations really mean for us.
+- We don’t know what to look for and what physical sensations really mean to us.
 Can stress explain the symptoms?
 Or do you have a virus?
 Or have you not slept well and got some dust allergy?
 We can’t know.

 How do you avoid the Cyberchondria trap?